-I undertake counselling with adults and adolescents and I am particularity interested in working with relationship difficulties, communication in families, parenting, special needs, bereavement and loss and all related symptoms resulting from these difficulties.
+I undertake counselling with adults and adolescents and I am particularity interested in working with relationship difficulties, communication in families, parenting, special needs, bereavement and loss and all related symptoms resulting from these.

 Throughout life relationships are key in all interactions, personal, family issues, in education and in work, My commitment and passion is to assist you in understanding how you manage your feelings, relate to others and how past or current experiences of relationships are impacting negatively on your emotional health in the present.

 Furthermore by exploring the symptoms you are experiencing such as depression, sadness, anxiety, low self confidence, poor motivation a chance to look at where behaviour or patterns of behaviour have become a barrier to you achieving what you want in life in life and having the success and relationships you want to have.

 I employ a variety of approaches and use techniques that work well with issues of low self esteem, panic disorder, low mood/depression, relating to others, grief, negative thought patterns, recovering from abuse, generalised anxiety disorders, intimacy and other issues.

 Though experience of working in association with SNAP in Brentwoood (special needs and parents) I also specialise in working with individuals with ASD (autistic spectrum disorders) and the parents and siblings of children with any special needs and the life long impact this has.

 |Face to face counselling:||Yes|